kubapok/cnlps-ticrc/README.md

 In order to be included in the final ranking the participants are expected to provide the report that describes their solution.
 The reports should conform to the requirements specified in the report.tex template and should not exceed 4 pages.

+# Baseline

+Please run `baseline.sh` from the challenge directory.

 # Rules

 1. Participants are allowed to use any publicly available pre-trained model.